 Rey Castillo Jr.

-His college volleyball pursuit landed him at Grand Valley State University as he joined the men's volleyball club.
-Exposed to different levels of competition, was recruited to play USVBA men's volleyball and played for 14 years.
+His college volleyball pursuit landed him at Grand Valley State University where he joined the men's volleyball club.
+There he was exposed to different levels of competition and was recruited to play USVBA men's volleyball.
+He played for 14 years.

 Rey started as a Junior Olympic coach in the early 1990's.
 In the mid 1990's he was hired as Hope College's Women's Volleyball assistant where he helped the Flying Dutch to multiple NCAA Division III playoff appearances.
 In addition, he was coaching a back to back volleyball season at Holland High School as a varsity coach.
 During his career as a varsity coach.
 He led Holland High School to victory as they captured the District Championships in 1997.

 From 2001 – 2010, Rey coached other local high school teams in West Michigan.
 In 2012 he was hired under Coach Amber Warners as the Calvin College's Women's Volleyball assistant.
 He was instrumental to Calvin College NCAA Volleyball DIII National Championships in 2013.
 A year later, he helped Calvin to an MIAA regular season co-championship, an MIAA Tournament title and a trip to the NCAA III semifinals.
 In the 2016 season, Rey won his 2nd National Championship with Calvin College Knights.